+ Is this wrapping list tight, or loose?

 pulldown-cmark thinks the

--based list is tight, and agrees with commonmark.js on the nested lists, too. -
++-based list is tight, and agrees with commonmark.js on the nested lists, too. -

 commonmark-hs thinks the

-list remains loose, even when there’s text after the second-
++-based list is loose, unless there’s text after the first-, at which it becomes tight (the+list remains loose, even when there’s text after the second-) -

 Markdown-it thinks there’s two